When to Implement Warehouse Automation

 Does your current warehouse or distribution center have an order fulfillment process that requires repetitive time-consuming or task-oriented processes?
 What about lengthy walking distances for order pickers to retrieve orders?
 If this sounds like your current warehouse, it may be time to consider implementing automation.

 Automation aids in warehouse optimization.
-Automation not only increases picking accuracy but also frees up workers from those repetitive tasks which can improve employee productivity.
+Warehouse automation not only increases picking accuracy but also frees up workers from those repetitive tasks which can improve employee productivity.

 How to Evaluate if Your Operation Will Benefit from Automation